adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 polymorphic.
 Moreover, it violates the functional dependency ``x r -> a`` on the ``GetField`` class, which is undesirable as discussed in previous sections.

+TODO: expand on this / think about whether to do higher-rank thing

 Accordingly, we propose that ``GetField`` or ``SetFieldPoly`` constraints involving fields with higher-rank types should not be solved automatically.